liberalsolutions/Android-Interview-Questions/Kotlin/VisibilityModifiers.md

-### What are the visibility modifiers available in Kotlin, and what do they mean?
+### Q. What are the visibility modifiers available in Kotlin, and what do they mean?
 Answer: Kotlin has four visibility modifiers:
 * public: The default modifier.
 It makes the member visible everywhere (inside and outside the module or class).
 * private: Visible only within the class or file where it is declared.